jmyhre21/HampsterWheel/README.md

 we are done and good
 ### major obsticles
 putting it together
-### When I return from Spring break, the first thing I'm going to do is print out the things and put them together
+### When we return from Spring break, the first thing we're going to do is print out the things and put them together